LieberInstitute/brainseq_phase2/twas/README.md

 ![TWAS Z by brain region](pdf/twas_z_Page_1.png)

-Correlations for the plot above:
+Correlations for the plot above (only using points present in both regions):

 ```{r}
 corrs